BrennanR/react-clean-calendar/README.md

 The calendar provides little to no styling for content inside of day cells.
 A `renderDay` prop is provided that lets you control and render the day exactly how you'd like.

+## Getting Started

+The easiest way to get started with this library is to browse the [examples and recipes](https://brennanr.github.io/react-clean-calendar/) and their associated source code.

 ## Exports